-THERE is a God, that reigns above, Lord of the heav'ns, and earth, and seas,

-I fear his wrath, I ask his love, And with my lips I sing his praise.
-There is a law which he has writ,
+THERE is a God that reigns above, Lord of the heavens and earth & seas; I fear his w rath, I ask his love, And with my lips I sing his praise.

-To teach us all what we must do;

-My soul, to his commands submit,

-For they are holy, just, and true.

-There is a gospel of rich grace,

-Whence sinners all their comforts

-draw:

-Lord, I repent and seek thy face; For I have often broke thy law.
+There is a law which he has writ, To teach us all what we must do; My soul to his commands submit, For they are holy, just, and true.
+There is a Gospel of rich grace, Whence sinners all their comforts draw; Lord, I repent and seek thy face, For I have often broke thy Law.

-There is an hour when I must die,

-Nor do I know how soon 'twill come;

-A thousand children young as I,

-Are call'd by death to hear their
+There is an hour when I must die, Nor do I know how soon 'twill come; A thousand children, young as I, Are call'd by death to hear their doom.

-doom.

-Let me improve the hours I have, Before the day of grace is fled; There's no repentance in the grave, Nor pardon offer'd to the dead.
+Let me improve the hours I have, Before the day of grace is fled; There's no repentance in the grave, Nor pardons offer'd to the dead.

-Just as the tree cut down, that fell

-To north or southward, there it lies;

-So man departs to heav'n or hell,

-Fix'd in the state wherein he dies.
+Just as the tree's cut down, that fell To north or southward, there it lies; So man departs to heaven or hell, Fix'd in the state wherein he dies.